 But knowledge alone isn’t activism; sharing that knowledge is.
 Start conversations with friends and family, translating complex climate science into accessible language.
 When someone expresses confusion about the difference between weather and climate, or questions whether human activity truly drives global warming, you’ll have the tools to respond with patience and facts.

 Organize climate documentary screenings followed by discussions.
 Films like “2040,” “Kiss the Ground,” or “The Letter” present climate solutions in ways that inspire action rather than just communicating doom.
-Following these screenings with facilitated discussions helps audiences process what they’ve learned and identify their own entry points for activism.
+Following screenings with facilitated discussions helps audiences process what they’ve learned and identify their own entry points for action.

 Start a climate solutions book club that reads and discusses texts ranging from scientific explainers to climate justice literature to practical guides for sustainable living.
 This creates a regular gathering space for climate-conscious community members while deepening everyone’s understanding.